netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 # Summary of Recommendations {#recommendations}

-**TODO** This memo is informative, but we have some MUST and SHOULD here.
+**TODO** This memo is informational but we have some MUST and SHOULD here.

 - MUST: Enforce endpoint identity by requiring QUIC-MP